 Role models are people from all walks of life who have volunteered because they want to share their work experiences to inspire students.

 Keeping our students safe is important.
 All our volunteers need to complete a criminal record check before they can be an Inspiring the Future role model.
-Find out more about how we safeguard your students here.

 Creating an event